EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 Protection offered by cached searches:
 - caching helps in counteracting short term intersection attacks, e.g., the observations of the server on the two previous requests would be $\{(001); (101,103); (201,207)\}$ and $\{(001); (102,104); (208,211)\} \to$ the server would not be able to determine whether the two requests aim at the same target;
-- acching does not prevent intersection attacks on observations that go beyond the size of the cache;
+- caching does not prevent intersection attacks on observations that go beyond the size of the cache;
 - a long history of observations will allow the server to reconstruct the topology (parent-child relationship) of the shuffle index.

 ----------------------------------------------------------------